dsaidgovsg/airflow-pipeline/README.md

 # airflow-pipeline [![Build Status](https://travis-ci.org/datagovsg/airflow-pipeline.svg?branch=)](https://travis-ci.org/datagovsg/airflow-pipeline) [![Docker pulls](https://img.shields.io/docker/pulls/datagovsg/airflow-pipeline.svg)](https://hub.docker.com/r/datagovsg/airflow-pipeline/)

 An [Airflow](https://airflow.incubator.apache.org/) setup that aims to work well with Hadoop and Spark.
 This is a base image that should be derived further by individual projects as needed.
-This builds a barebone setup of airflow together with hadoop and spark.
-Derivative images would have to setup the necessary user information (if not it will use the defaults) for the project
+Unless the defaults are sufficient, derivative images would have to set the necessary configurations (see below).

 ## What this gives you